-Given the limited resources of PRTP, participation is limited to about a dozen faculty a year, chosen from those who apply by the deadline.
-To apply, send a brief memo to Kurt Gartner, PRTP Coordinator (kgartner@ksu.edu), indicating your name, department, the spring 2011 course on which you want to focus your Peer Review, and a short (100 word) explanation of why you want to focus on this particular course.
-(Inquiry Portfolio applicants should also briefly explain the pedagogical inquiry they plan to undertake).
+Given the limited resources of PRTP, participation is limited to about a dozen faculty per year, chosen from those who apply by the deadline.
+To apply, send a brief memo to Alisa Garni, PRTP Coordinator (amgarni@ksu.edu) that includes the following information: - Your name and department - A description of the spring 2012 course on which you want to focus your Peer Review (include curriculum level, course type (lecture, seminar, studio), approximate number of students, and how much control you have over course content) - A short (100 word) explanation of why you want to focus on this particular course - A short (100 word) description of your approach to teaching (Inquiry Portfolio applicants should also briefly explain the pedagogical inquiry they plan to undertake) The deadline for applications is 5:00 p.m. on Thursday, October 13, 2011.
 Applicants may apply in pairs (that is, may choose their own partners), or individually (in which case a partner will be assigned).
 Priority for Baseline Course Portfolio fellowships is given to applicants who have not previously participated in the Peer Review of Teaching Program.
 Applicants for the Inquiry Portfolio fellowship should already have completed a Baseline Course Portfolio.
 What financial support is provided to team members?
 Faculty fellows who complete a Baseline Course Portfolio each receive a \$1,000 stipend for time devoted to program activities (e.g., essays, working with partner, course portfolio, and attending organizational and informational meetings).
 Faculty fellows who complete an Inquiry Portfolio will each receive a \$500 stipend.
 Stipends are disbursed as professional development accounts to each fellow.
 So what exactly do I have to do?